wunderalbert/prod-neural-materials/README.md

 ## Article

-This repo contains background materials for the article ["Productivity Assessment of Neural Code Completions"](https://doi.org/10.1145/3520312.3534864), to appear in the proceedings of MAPS ’22.
+This repo contains background materials our investigations into Copilot telemetry as referenced e.g. ["here"](https://doi.org/10.1145/3520312.3534864).

 ## Data